BayesAdapter: Being Bayesian, Inexpensively and Reliably, via Bayesian Fine-tuning: Experiments

 \subsection{Face Recognition}

-To demonstrate the university of \emph{BayesAdapter}, we further apply it to the challenging face recognition task based on MobileNetV2~\citep{sandler2018mobilenetv2}.
-We train models on the CASIA dataset~\citep{yi2014learning}, and perform comprehensive evaluation on face verification datasets including LFW~\citep{huang2008labeled}, CPLFW~\citep{zheng2018cross}, CALFW~\citep{zheng2017cross}, CFP~\citep{sengupta2016frontal}, VGGFace2~\citep{cao2018vggface2}, and AgeDB-30~\citep{moschoglou2017agedb}.
+To demonstrate the universality of \emph{BayesAdapter}, we further apply it to the challenging face recognition task based on MobileNetV2 architecture~\citep{sandler2018mobilenetv2}.
+We train models on the CASIA dataset~\citep{yi2014learning}, and perform comprehensive evaluation on face verification datasets including LFW~\citep{huang2008labeled}, CPLFW~\citep{zheng2018cross}, CALFW~\citep{zheng2017cross}, and CFP~\citep{sengupta2016frontal}.
 We launch fine-tuning for 4 epochs with $\lambda=5e-4$.
-Given the ineffectiveness of the from-scratch learning of variational BNNs and Laplace approximation reflected by the above studies, we mainly compare our method to \emph{MAP} and \emph{MC dropout} here.
-We depict the comparison on recognition accuracy in Table~\ref{table:face} and that on quality of uncertainty estimates in Table 1 and 2 of Appendix C.
+We compare our method to \emph{MAP} and \emph{MC Dropout}, two popular baselines in face recognition.
+We depict the recognition accuracy in Table~\ref{table:face}.

-It is noteworthy that Bayesian principle can induce better predictive performance for face recognition models. \emph{BayesAdapter (PSE)} has outperformed the fine-tuning start point \emph{MAP} and the popular baseline \emph{MC dropout} in most verification datasets, despite being fine-tuned for only several rounds.
-The near-perfect results of \emph{BayesAdapter w/ reg} for detecting OOD instances signify the potential of the developed approach in industrial applications.
+It is noteworthy that Bayesian principle can induce better predictive performance for face recognition models. \emph{BayesAdapter (PSE)} has outperformed the fine-tuning start point \emph{MAP} and the popular baseline \emph{MC Dropout} in most verification datasets, despite being fine-tuned for only several rounds.